nhsconnect/gpconnect/pages/appointments/appointments_use_case_amend_an_appointment.md

 - SHALL return an `Appointment` resource that conforms to the [GPConnect-Appointment-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-Appointment-1) ![STU3](images/stu3.png) profile.
 - SHALL include the URI of the `GPConnect-Appointment-1` profile StructureDefinition in the `Appointment.meta.profile` element of the returned appointment resource.
 - SHALL include the `versionId` of the current version of the appointment resource.
-- SHALL have updated the appointment in accordance with the details supplied in the request.
-For example, the received `reason` element will replace the existing element.
-That is, where the existing element contained only `reason.text`, and the received element contained only `reason.coding`, then the resultant `reason` element would contain only the `reason.coding` sub-element.

 ```json
 {